 - Portal vein thrombosis

 - Necrotizing fasciitis

-Necrotizing fasciitis with omphalitis has been associated with mortality.
+Necrotizing fasciitisiXA rare fatal bacterial infection from a bite, cut, or wound, causing pain, fever, diarrhea, and dizziness. with omphalitis has been associated with mortality.
 Rapid progression of cord infection, systemic toxicity signs, and no clinical improvement for 24 to 48 hours despite intravenous antibiotic administration are common indications of necrotizing fasciitis in babies with omphalitis.
-Doctors may recommend prompt surgical care for debridement of umbilical structures in such cases.
+Doctors may recommend prompt surgical care for debridementiXA removal process of damaged tissues while treating a wound. of umbilical structures in such cases.